scaleoutsystems/examples/README.md

 # Examples

-This repository is (new) and will be hosting all the great examples that Scaleout provides its users for FEDn and STACKn.
+This repository hosts examples that Scaleout provides its users for FEDn and STACKn.

 Please read the README in each respective example for more information!

-## Starting a native client
+## Starting a native client (FEDn)
-If you want to start a native client there is a very quick way to get started!
+If you want to start a native client there is a quick way to get started!

 1. Create a virtual environment and activate it
 ```bash
 $ python3 -m venv env
 $ source env/bin/activate
 ```

 2. Install the fedn client
 ```bash